 Partitioning would not be compatible with data protection

 Adeira doesn't think much of that.
-And invokes data protection in the process.
+And in doing so, it invokes data protection.
 An "open platform" is out of the question for Adeira "due to the data protection requirements and the high demands on data security and data handling," says spokeswoman Romi Hofer to Schweiz am Wochenende.

 And it also rejects the accusation of an unjustified competitive advantage.
 All publishers are free to sell their advertising via Admeira and become shareholders.